Daniel-J-S/seir-flex-426/src/course-materials/unit-projects/unit-three-project-requirements.md

 5. Share/discuss the following code (not line-by-line):

-	- The main/central Mongoose model
-	- Your "favorite" Express controller method
 	- Your "favorite" React component
-	- The client-side routing

 6. Share the experience by answering the following:

 	- What was your biggest challenge?
 	- What are your key learnings/takeaways?

-Following your presentation, there will be a brief Q & A period and optional instructor feedback.

 <br>
 <br>